CStancil/Library-Project/README.md

 ## -

-the function *totalSalesPerPlatform ()* takes a game platform as a parameter and returns the game with the highest number of sales
+the function *totalSalesPerPlatform ()* takes a platform as a parameter and returns the total sales of games from that platform

 @param plat {string} - the desired platform